-Again, and for reasons unexplained, Robert found himself out in the cold, Williams opting to sign Russian rookie Sergey Sirotkin.
+Again, and for reasons never fully explained, Robert found himself out in the cold, Williams opting to sign Russian rookie Sergey Sirotkin.

 However, the popular Pole was snapped up by the Grove outfit as its reserve and development driver, with the promise of track time which would include Friday practice sessions.
-The dream lives on.
+The dream lived on.

 Alongside his testing duties for Williams, which saw him drive the FW41 in pre-season testing and the post-Spanish and Hungarian GP tests, Robert made three FP1 appearances for the Grove outfit.